F A Q

 A. NASA utilizes commercial lunar landers to carry payloads to the Moon, manufactured by partners - Astrobotic Technology, Intuitive Machines, Firefly Aerospace - under the Commercial Lunar Payload Services (CLPS) and Artemis programs.

-Through Incandence, the Lunar Codex purchases payload space not utilized by NASA, either directly from NASA partners such as Astrobotic via their DHL MoonBox program, or through third parties who already have payload allotments on the spacecraft.
-The latter category includes NanoFiche (Stamper Technology), LifeShip, Future Grind, Writers on the Moon, and Galactic Legacy Labs (GLL).
+Through Incandence, the Lunar Codex purchases payload space not utilized by NASA, either directly from NASA partners such as Astrobotic via their MoonBox program, or indirectly, through third parties who already have payload allotments on the spacecraft.
+The latter category includes NanoFiche (Stamper Technology), LifeShip, Future Grind, Writers on the Moon, Galactic Legacy Labs (GLL), and the Interstellar Foundation (ISF).

-The Lunar Codex is not a formal partner of GLL nor a part of GLL's curated artists program in the Lunaprise disc onboard the Odysseus lander.
-However, Incandence independently supplied content for and purchased 674 Lunagram payload spaces from GLL, which are part of the Lunaprise disc.
+The Lunar Codex is not a formal partner of GLL or a part of GLL's Luaprise artists program.
+However, Incandence independently supplied content for and purchased 674 Lunagram payload spaces from GLL, which are onboard the Odysseus lander.

-As for NASA, we simply rideshare with them.
+As for NASA, while we've had some collaboration on specific cultural material for our Polaris time capsule, we primarily rideshare with them.
 They are the main passengers onboard the landers, and we have a seat right next to them.

 Q. How does this project make money?